nypasha1928/UFOs/README.md

 ### Summary
 Overall the process of the webpage is easy to follow and intuitive.
 But a certain drawback with this webpage is that it is case sensitive in that if we type "el cajo" instead of "El Cajo" we will not get any results.

-In further development of this webpage, I would recomend to correct this case sensitive issue as well as include more data into the webpage with UFO sightings!
+In further development of this webpage, I would recommend to correct this case sensitive issue as well as include more data into the webpage with UFO sightings!